mustafgithu/DSA-210-project/README.md

 2) Democracy index by country dataset -- > again from kaggle (https://www.kaggle.com/datasets/shreyasur965/democracy-index)
 3) Fragile States Index --> from Fragile States Index website ( https://fragilestatesindex.org/global-data/)

-# Main Hypotheses To Be Tested
+# Main Hypotheses To Be Tested (subject to change for now)

 H1 : There is a relation between GDP of a country and number of mentions of country by other countries.